vfarcic/devops24/manuscript/04-helm.md

 ls -1 my-app
 ```

-The first command created a Chart named *my-app* and the second listed the files and the directories Helm created for us.
+The first command created a Chart named *my-app*, and the second listed the files and the directories that form the new Chart.

-TODO: Continue
+The output of the latter command is as follows.

 ```
 Chart.yaml